joshgerdes/jekyll-uno/_drafts/azure-blob-and-azure-lifecycle-management.md

 There are many versions of it, but at its core there are 5 stages to simple data lifecycle management:

-1\.
-Creation – When the data is first created.
+* **Creation** – When the data is first created.

-2\.
-Storage -Where the data is stored.
+* **Storage** -Where the data is stored.

-3\.
-Usage – When the data is useful and relevant and used.
+* **Usage** – When the data is useful and relevant and used.

-4\.
-Archival – When the data is not as useful, but still helpful to have around due to knowledge or legal requirements.
+* **Archival** – When the data is not as useful, but still helpful to have around due to knowledge or legal requirements.

-5\.
-Destruction – When the data is completely irrelevant and there is no need to store or use it anymore.
+* **Destruction** – When the data is completely irrelevant and there is no need to store or use it anymore.

-# Right... so, tell met more about the Azure Blob Lifecycle Management?
+# Right... so, tell me more about the Azure Blob Lifecycle Management?

 Azure Blob Storage has a lifecycle management feature built in.
 Azure Blob Storage lifecycle management offers a rich, rule-based policy for General Purpose v2 and blob (and Premium Block blob) storage accounts.